-But before they leave your house for good, they will check everywhere and ensure that nothing is available to them.
+So, if there is food for them, you can expect them to live with you.
+It is true, though, that rats will leave the house if no food is accessible.
+But before they leave your house for good, they will check everywhere and ensure that nothing is available.
 They can stay in your home for up to a week before they finally leave you alone.

-So, how do you continuously deprive them of food.
+So, how do you continuously deprive them of food?
 In this article, we will discuss what to do to starve them and how they will react.

 Can You Starve Rats Out?